Summer Magic Day Camp

 Kathy Tzortzidis, Educator

 Karen Orloff has a B.A. in mathematics and psychology from Colby College, followed by architecture/interior coursework at UCLA.
 She spent the next 10 years working at architectural firms in Los Angeles and New York City.
-A deep interest in education inspired a career switch to teaching environmental education for the New York Botanical Garden.
-Then for six years, she taught for the Salvadori Center for the Built Environment.
-She co-founded ArchForKids in 2013.
-Due to a recent relocation, Karen is no longer involved in day-to-day operations, but remains involved as a curriculum consultant.
+A deep interest in education inspired a career switch to teaching – first at the New York Botanical Garden and then for the Salvadori Center for the Built Environment.
+She co-founded ArchForKids in 2013 and was instrumental in its growth and development.
+Karen left the organization in 2019 due to an out-of-state relocation.